 Companies with large in-house marketing teams can potentially run PPC activities themselves and hire more people where necessary.
 This will cost the company a bit more (as employees will spend time setting up and running the PPC activity).

 For any PPC campaign, I would expect at least 3 people to be working on it full-time (these individuals would most likely be creating campaigns, allocating budgets, managing targeting, identifying keywords, optimising efforts, tracking KPIs and so on).

 What this means is that you also have to factor in the monthly take-home of the three employees based on how many months the campaign will be running.

-On the other hand, if you don’t have the in-house resource, you can use an agency.
+On the other hand, if you don’t have an in-house resource, you can use an agency.

 Every agency has a different pricing model – so make sure to look around.
 We – The B2B Marketing Lab – try to understand and consider all the above before we estimate how much we should charge potential customers (this is because our costings are mainly based on manhours).

 There is a minimum amount of time that we will need to spend when building and running a campaign and that time is broken down into the following:

 We need at least 10 hours of set-up time per campaign per channel.
 If there are multiple languages, we need an additional 5 hours per campaign, per channel, and per language.
 We believe that by setting up a campaign properly at the beginning, we can save clients time and money in the long run.

 We need at least 4 hours of management time for 1 channel and 2 hours for every additional channel.
 We build this time into our pricing because we know that for every campaign, there are at least 2 hours of monthly administration and communication with the client (regardless of how many campaigns and channels).
 We also want to spend an absolute minimum of 30 minutes every week on each campaign to optimise them.